+The Feldberg Communications Center, also a part of the Science Complex, houses the Computer Repair Shop.
 The Repair Shop is an authorized Dell Repair Center and Apple Service Provider.
-We also service IBM, Compaq, and other name-brand computers and printers.
+It also services IBM, Compaq, and other name-brand computers and printers.
 Dells and Apples may receive warranty service here.
 Products that are out of warranty are serviced for a labor fee plus the cost of parts.
 The shop is on the lower level of the Feldberg Communications Center.